kellan/kellan.github.io/index.md

 ---
 Hi,

-I'm Kellan Elliott-McCrea.
+I'm Kellan.
 I made my first website in 1994.
 This is the lightly updated version.

 I think a lot about software and leading engineering teams, complex systems, and engineering capacity for social change.
 Lately I'm thinking more climate change and healthcare.